 Drive time: Approx. 1 hour 50 minutes

 The city of St. Augustine has a long history, dating back to Spanish settlement in 1565.
-It still maintains its European charm and character – from its architecture, cuisine and horse-drawn carriages to its cobblestone streets.
+It still maintains its European charm and character – from its cuisine and historical Castillo de San Marcos to its Spanish Colonial architecture, cobblestone streets, and horse-drawn carriages.

 Some of the top attractions in St. Augustine are the Castillo de San Marcos National Monument, the hop on-hop off trolley, Ripley’s Believe It Or Not!
 Museum, Fort Matanzas, and the Lightner Museum.

 Saint Augustine also has gorgeous beaches that are miles long, excellent restaurants, world-class art galleries, and a range of boutique shops and live music venues.

 This city on the Gulf of Mexico, in Pinellas County, is known to have the highest percentage of Greek Americans in the USA.
 As such, the city’s culture is infused with Greek heritage and cuisine.
 It’s also known as the “sponge capital of the world” because of its sponge industry.

 A bicycle tour of Tarpon Springs will take you past its many art galleries, museums, shops, outdoor reactions activities and beaches.
 And of course, you can also enjoy fishing, kayaking, diving, shell hunting, boating and walking through its waterfront parks.